Casper the Friendly Ghost in film: Casper Meets Wendy (1998)

 After the release of Casper: A Spirited Beginning, in 1998, Saban Entertainment returned once more with its sequel while being the second prequel to the 1995 feature film Casper.
 The film's director Sean McNamara, who also directed Casper: A Spirited Beginning, reintroduced a character who was in the Casper comics and cartoon known as Wendy the Good Little Witch.
 The role of Wendy was given to Hilary Duff in her first feature when she was 11 years old.
 The film also marks the second Casper film to co-star Cathy Moriarty, who played the villainess in the 1995 film.
-The film received mostly negative reviews from critics.
-Based on 6 reviews on review aggregator Rotten Tomatoes with 17% giving the film a positive review and an average score of 4.05/10, it proved to be a slight improvement over Casper: A Spirited Beginning, but still had low reception when compared to the 1995 theatrical film.
+The film received mostly negative reviews from critics, but is considered to be a slight improvement over Casper: A Spirited Beginning.
 The film also won the Children's Programming – Electronic Visual Effects award with Hilary Duff being nominated for a Young Artist Award.